thomhastings/bt5-scripts/README.md

 ##### get-wordlists.sh
 >    This script gets reusable.py[²⁰][20] for people who use the same
 >    pass for different sites, TAPE's wordlist-manipulator[²¹][21],
->    grabs couple good wordlists and then checks out the
+>    grabs couple of good wordlists and then checks out the
 >    SVN repository for InfoSec Daily's wordlists[²²][22]
 >    while wgetting every wordlist from SkullSecurity.org[²³][23]
 >    **WARNING: This is massive, and will _not_ fit on your HDD